Written by Grace Stetson

 Reviewed by Kathryn Uhles, MIS, MSP, Dean, College of Business and IT

-A Master of Business Administration (MBA) can be a top priority for many professionals looking to expand their skill set and prepare for the next steps in their career.
-Yet a full-time, in-person MBA program can be challenging to complete while holding down a job.
-Then there is the doubt: If you don’t get your MBA within a few years of completing your bachelor’s degree, did you miss your chance?
+If you don’t get an MBA within a few years of completing a bachelor’s degree, did you miss your chance?
 Will you be able to learn after many years outside of a classroom?
-What is the average age for MBA students?
-Entering an online MBA program may be an attractive pathway to learning career-relevant skills while still juggling your adult responsibilities.
+You might be surprised at the average age for MBA students.
+And an online MBA program may be an attractive pathway to learning career-relevant skills while still juggling adult responsibilities.

-This option also allows you to capitalize on what some experts say is an advantage for working adult students: their experience.
+The online option also allows students to capitalize on what some experts say is an advantage for working adult students: their experience.
 Such candidates are primed for success in an MBA program because they have context to understand what they’re learning as well as the opportunity to leverage the lessons in real life.

-For starters, online coursework means students don’t have to move onto or near the campus of a specific college, potentially uprooting themselves and their families.
+For starters, online coursework to get an MBA means students don’t have to move onto or near the campus of a specific college, potentially uprooting themselves and their families.
 They can also potentially save money, since the online format may allow them to continue working with little to no interruption to their professional obligations.

-Working while pursuing a degree also means you’re earning money to pay your bills and potentially cover the cost of your education.
-(Employer tuition assistance may also be available.)
-That is good news, especially when you consider the cost of an MBA.
-Currently, the average cost for an MBA program is $56,850, with a listed range of $22,620 to $231,276, according to statistics from Education Data Initiative.
+Working while going to school to get an MBA also means students are earning money to pay their bills and potentially cover the cost of their education.
+Employer tuition assistance may also be available.
+That is good news, especially when considering the cost of an MBA.
+The average cost to get an MBA in 2026 ranges from $78,000 for in-state pubic schools to $270,000 for a private top-tier university.

 Some programs may also offer cost savings.
 For example, a competency-based program can be completed in as little as 12 months.
 Additionally, students with previous degrees and work experience may be eligible for certain transfer credits, allowing them to complete their program even more quickly.